genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 ## 2. Copy files and run genesisInstall

-Create a new ref_data_app folder structure inside GENESIS_HOME, including cfg and script folders
+Create a new ref_data_app folder structure inside GENES_S_HOME, including cfg and script folders_

 Copy the output files from the dictionary build to the **ref_data_app/cfg** folder inside the run directory.